camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/google-sheets.md

 id: google-sheets
 title: Google Sheets Connector
 sidebar_label: Google Sheets Connector
-description: Use the Google Sheets Connector to connect your BPMN service with Google Sheets, and work with spreadsheets using this service.
+description: Use the Google Sheets Connector to connect your BPMN service with Google Sheets.
 ---

-The **Google Sheets Connector** is an outbound Connector that allows you to create empty spreadsheet on [Google Drive](https://drive.google.com/) and work with it or already existing one from your BPMN process.
+The **Google Sheets Connector** is an outbound Connector that allows you to work with an existing or new empty spreadsheet on [Google Drive](https://drive.google.com/) and work with it or already existing one from your BPMN process.

 ## Prerequisites